codee-com/open-catalog/Checks/PWR008/README.md

 ### Code example

-In the following example, the intent of all the parameters of the function is not explicit in the code:
+In the following example, the intent of all the arguments of the function is not explicit in the code:

 ```fortran